ExploreWilder/MainWebsite/README.md

 ## About

-This is just an example of website using top of the edge open source technologies!
-The project was not created to be a template or theme, but for my own use.
+This is just an example of website using awesome open source technologies!
+The project was not created to be a template or a flexible CMS, but for my own use.
 Feel free to take whatever inspiration from it that you want.
+Here is a list of implemented features:

+- [x] Asynchronous photo gallery
+- [x] Hi-res photo viewer
+- [x] Configurable map viewer and real 3D map viewer with interactive elevation profile
+- [x] Show stories (markdown file and scrollytelling 2.5D map)
+- [x] Likes without subscription – easy peasy lemon squeezy!
+- [x] Social networks share buttons
+- [x] Twitter and Mastodon timelines displayed without external requests
+- [x] Contact and feedback forms
+- [x] Exclusive access: restricted area and unlocked features
+- [x] Emails (newsletter + account management)
+- [x] Privacy friendly and GDPR compliant
+- [x] Security focused
+- [x] Web responsive and cross browser compatible
+- [x] SEO optimisations
+- [x] Ko-fi.com webhook integration
+- [x] Admin space: manage the gallery, stories, members, see statistics (likes and views)

+Here you have a list of frameworks and tools I used, so that you don't have to dive into the code:

 ### Server side: